Careers after intermediate 12th Class 2012

 Next to science, commerce stream opens up a variety of options after 10 + 2 stage.
 Some examples are: company secretary-ship, chartered accountancy, cost accountancy, business management, computer.
 Although chartered accountancy, cost accountancy or company secretary-ship course can be taken up after 10 + 2 (after successfully completing the Foundation Courses) you should be aware that each year only a small percentage of those who take the examinations get through.
 It may, therefore, be wise to obtain the basic BCom degree first.
 BCom with Computer as one of the combinations is now a much sought after course

 In all the three streams, students can now opt for job-oriented vocational subjects at the first degree level available in selected colleges affiliated to many universities.
 Another recent development has been the diversification of courses, professional in nature, at the first-degree level itself, although the number is institutions offering such course is still small.
 International postgraduate programmes of five-year duration after 10 + 2 in several subjects are being introduced by some universities

 Whatever stream you may select, you should put in your best efforts, which would surely lead to the path of success.
 Obtaining high marks in the qualifying examinations will put you in a comparatively better position to get into the course of choice after the 10 + 2 level.

-Tags: intermediate means, intermediate means which class, intermediate means 10th or 12th, intermediate class meaning in india, intermediate class means, career options after intermediate m e c, intermediate class meaning, career options after intermediate mpc, intermediate exam means, intermediate exam meaning in india
+Tags: intermediate means, @threestreams com, intermediate means which class, intermediate means 10th or 12th, intermediate class meaning in india, intermediate class means, intermediate class meaning, career options after intermediate mpc, meaning of intermediate education, intermediate course means